🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 9.2 -- 10 The Aland Islands are extremely stable with virtually no risk of earthquakes, hurricanes, or other major natural disasters.
+πŸŒͺ️ Natural Disaster Risk + 9.0 -- 10 Very low risk of earthquakes, hurricanes, or severe floods; occasional Baltic storms are the main concern.

 🎭 CULTURE & ENTERTAINMENT